-Project Role Responsibility Principal Contractor Delivers environmentally focussed toolbox talks and provides applicable site inductions.
-Environmental Representative Provides environmental advice, assistance, and direction to Project Manager to ensure construction activities are conducted in accordance with regulatory legislation and this EMS.
-Participate and cooperate with AIE HSE Manager with regards to undertaking of joint weekly environmental site inspections.
+Project Role Responsibility Ensure all personnel are aware of any changes to EMS, this AQMP and improved procedures.
+Ensure this AQMP is implemented for the duration of Stage 2A and Stage 2B.
+Stage 2A Principal Contractor Construction Implement requirements contained in the EMS and Sub - plans, work procedures and standard drawings.
+Foreman and Stage 2B Principal Contractor Construction Foreman Maintaining open and transparent communication with other Project discipline managers and other areas of the Project.
+Construction Foreman Reporting of hazards and incidents and implementing any rectification measures.
+Ensures appropriate contractor resources are allocated.
+Orders STOP WORK for any environmental breaches and reports incidents to the Project Manager.
+Ensure this AQMP is implemented for the duration of Stage 2A and Stage 2B.
+Stage 2A Principal Delivers environmentally focussed toolbox talks and provides applicable site inductions.
+Contractor Environmental Representative and Stage 2B Principal Contractor Environmental Provides environmental advice, assistance, and direction to Project Manager to ensure construction activities are conducted in accordance with regulatory legislation and this AQMP.
+Representative Participate and cooperate with AIE HSE Manager with regards to undertaking of joint environmental site inspections.
 Coordinate / undertake wet-weather inspections as per EPL No. 21529 and report accordingly to the AIE HSE Manager.
 Develop strong working relationships with the AIE team and Consultants.
-Ensure environmental risks are appropriately identified, communicated, and effectively managed. - Ensure communication of relevant environmental information to Project personnel.
+Ensure environmental risks are appropriately identified, communicated, and effectively managed.
+Ensure communication of relevant environmental information to Project personnel.
 Provide specialist advice and input as required.
 Ensure construction manager, superintendents and field supervisors fully understand the environmental constraints and how construction practices must ensure any such constraints are considered and mitigated against during construction.
 Orders STOP WORK for any environmental breaches and immediately reports incidents to Principal Contractor Project Manager and AIE HSE Manager.
-AIE Environmental - Develop strong working relationships with the Principal Contractor Team and Consultants.
-Representative Ensure environmental risks are appropriately identified, communicated, and effectively managed.
+AIE Environmental Representative and AIE Develop strong working relationships with the Principal Contractor Team and Consultants.
+Environmental Contractor Ensure environmental risks are appropriately identified, communicated, and effectively managed.
 Instruct and advise management team on compliance issues.
 Provide specialist advice and input as required.
 Co-ordinate internal audits of this AQMP.
 Conduct audit review as required.
 Reports on the performance of this AQMP and recommends changes or improvements to Project Manager.
 Orders STOP WORK for any environmental breaches and immediately reports incidents to the AIE Construction Manager and AIE HSE Manager.
 Conducts investigation and response to environmental complaints and inquiries, where required.
+Undertake all required environmental monitoring for this phase of the Project.
 Subcontractors and Undertake an environmental induction prior to accessing to site. construction personnel Comply with legislative requirements.
-Participate in weekly inspections and audits.
+Participate in inspections and audits.
 Follow environmental procedures.
 Report all environmental incidents and hazards.
-Introduce environmental topics to prestart meetings. - Ensure that all relevant permits and clearances are in place prior to commencing work.
+Introduce environmental topics to prestart meetings.
+Ensure that all relevant permits and clearances are in place prior to commencing work.